 Step 1: Keep Your Contact Details Updated on Your About Page

 You never know when lightning will strike.
-Even if you don’t have a business manager, set up a generic email account that you can point to for business inquiries.
+Even if you do not have a business manager, set up a generic email account that you can point to for business inquiries.

 Step 2: Sign up for a Video Rights Marketplace

 Jukin Media is a great place to start.
-Even if you don’t have a viral video like the Chewbacca mask lady (see below), media outlets often need timely footage to round out their reporting.
+Even if you do not have a viral video like the Chewbacca mask lady (see below), media outlets often need timely footage to round out their reporting.